inPhoenix/inTestingReact/README.md

     () => screen.getByRole('textbox').toThrow()
     )

-Query does not throw exception
+Query does not throw exception, use that to test if element does not exist

     //imagine textbox does not exist
     expect(screen.queryByRole('textbox').toEqual('null'))
+    const element = screen.queryByRole(element)
+    expect(element).not.ToBeInTheDocument()

-findBy is completetly async
+findBy is completely async

     let errorThrown = false
     try {